 Option 1: Status Quo Option 2: Proposed Plan Change Option 3: Rezoning Forest Road area only opportunities for a diversity of housing to be developed relative to Option 2 or 3. time to enhance the safety of the land transport network.
 Option 1 is beneficial when considering Objective 10.3.1 as it restricts the extent of residential development in the area, particularly in relation to the intersection of Waitārere Beach Road and State Highway 1.
 However, this option increases the likelihood of ad-hoc developments occurring throughout the settlement, making it difficult to assess and plan for future infrastructure requirements.
 Overall, based on the analysis identified above, the proposed approach for Option 2 is considered to be the most efficient and effective method of achieving the relevant objectives.
 Overall, Option 1 is not considered to be the most efficient or effective for achieving the relevant objectives.
-Summary of reasons for The proposed plan change provisions outlined and residential policy and rule framework is co , , , deciding on the provisions The planning of the greenfield growth area area. a as a whole provides for the projected long to erm residential development needs in the , · · · Statement for Urban Development by freeing aging a diversity of housing types, with greate · Ensures that development in the future grays growth areas - through the use of a struction. owth areas is well connected - to the existing ure plan. settlement, each other, and potential future
+Summary of reasons for The proposed plan change provisions outlined and residential policy and rule framework is co deciding on the provisions • The planning of the greenfield growth area as a whole provides for the projected long term residential development needs in the area.
+Statement for Urban Development by freeing aging a diversity of housing types, with greate Ensures that development in the future gr growth areas - through the use of a struct owth areas is well connected - to the existing ure plan. settlement, each other, and potential future

-Option 1: Status Quo Option 2: Proposed Plan Change Option 3: Rezoning Forest Road area only Enables a diversity of lot sizes to be created that are appropriate for varying site features/conditions.
-Incorporates CPTED principles applicable to public open space to increase safety.
-Introduces specific policy guidance to ach nieve desired development outcomes for the a ırea.
+Option 1: Status Quo Option 2: Proposed Plan Change Option 3: Rezoning Forest Road area only Enables a diversity of lot s Enables a diversity of lot sizes to be created that are appropriate for varying site features/conditions.
+Incorporates CPTED prince iples applicable to public open space to increase safety.
+Introduces specific policy guidance to achieve desired development outcomes for th ne area.